webuimaker/chetan/content/statistical-consulting-services/dissertation-statistical-consulting.md

 ---
+#--------- general---------- ##
 title: "Dissertation statistical consulting"
-slug: "statistics-help-thesis"
-date: 2018-09-29T11:51:17+06:00
+date: 2020-04-25
 weight: 4

-description : "This is meta description"

-summaryText: Whether you need bivariate, univariate, cluster, factor or multivariate statistical analysis, we have you covered for all type of dissertation statistical analysis needs.
-Using the latest statistical tools and techniques such as SPSS, Matlab, STATA, R, SAS and others, we give you accurate and reliable results.

-image: images/services/dissertation_statistical_consulting.png
-icon: /images/homepage/services/disseration_statistics.svg

 type : service
+description : "Professional Dissertation Statistical Consulting For Your Success in Academia"
 sitemap:
   changefreq: monthly
   filename: sitemap.xml
   priority: 0.5
+#--------- homepage ---------- ##
+icon: /images/homepage/services/disseration_statistics.svg
+alt: "dissertation statistical analysis needs using the latest statistical tools and techniques"
+summaryText: Whether you need bivariate, univariate, cluster, factor or multivariate statistical analysis, we have you covered for all type of dissertation statistical analysis needs.
+Using the latest statistical tools and techniques such as SPSS, Matlab, STATA, R, SAS and others, we give you accurate and reliable results.

+#--------- service page ---------- ##

+subHeader: "Get in touch with us now to have quick, accurate and reliable dissertation statistical analysis"
+image: images/services/dissertation_statistical_consulting.png
 ---

 ## Why You Need Professional Dissertation Statistical Consulting Services